Shekou: Transportation

 Line 2 of the city's metro ends in Chiwan, an area just west of Shekou, therefore the line is also known as the Shekou line.
 Stations geographically located in Shekou include, among others Sea World and Shekou Port.
-Line 12 is a new line which will go to the east of Nanshan.
-It connects with the Shekou line at Chiwan.
+Line 12 is a new line that goes to the east of Nanshan.
+It connects with the Shekou line at Sea World.

 Shekou Cruise Center, which replaced the Shekou Port Ferry Terminal, offers regular ferry services to and from Hong Kong, Macau and Zhuhai.
 In regards to ferries from Hong Kong and Macau, the customs and immigration process is completed upon disembarking the ferry.
 Passengers taking ferries directly to Hong Kong International Airport can also check in for some flights at the terminal.
 Coming from Hong Kong International Airport, passengers can buy ferry tickets upon landing in Hong Kong, they do not need to go through customs in Hong Kong or collect their luggage.
 They can pick up their checked in luggage once arriving and going through customs in Shekou.
-The ferry runs throughout the day from 8.15AM - 9.50PM.
+The ferry runs throughout the day from 8:15 am to 9:50 pm.
 There are also buses travelling from the terminal to the Shenzhen Bao'an International Airport.

 The Shekou container port is part of the large port complex of Shenzhen.
 Shekou port is one of the main fruit import cities in south China.
 The port is part of the 21st Century Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the hub of Trieste with its rail connections to Central and Eastern Europe.